 By considering a range of data points, the platform can deliver a personalized experience to the customer in real-time.

-With more and more digital communication and transactions happening through mobile ($432.24 billion in the US by 2022), merchants are increasingly looking at platforms that provide a mobile-ready experience for their online store.
+With increasingly digital communication and transactions happening through mobile ($432.24 billion in the US by 2022), merchants are increasingly looking at platforms that provide a mobile-ready experience for their online stores.

 This is especially true in our post-pandemic world.
 A significant portion of online shopping for various products, from groceries to household goods, medicine, and other staples, is now done via smartphone.
-So make sure your design supports an intuitive, smooth customer journey.
+The best eCommerce platforms will build a structure such that the design supports an intuitive, smooth customer journey.
 From design to navigation, layout, and general user experience, a well-designed mobile experience from beginning to end is critical.

 11. SEO Friendliness

-Search engine optimization (SEO) is one of the most critical factors in ensuring your store’s success.
+Search engine optimization (SEO) is a critical factor for your store’s success, and the best eCommerce platform will build its infrastructure with due consideration to the SEO.
 Organic SEO takes time to build, and the task is much easier when the platform you choose has best practices built-in — and makes keeping up with changes in Google’s algorithms a priority.

-Not all eCommerce platforms are created equal when it comes to SEO, so it’s crucial you check to see what SEO capabilities are included, from simple options like updating metadata (tags, descriptions) and captioning/describing images to more advanced features like adding canonical tags and pagination in product search results.
+Not all eCommerce platforms are created equal when it comes to SEO.
+You must check what SEO capabilities are included – from simple options like updating metadata (tags, descriptions) and captioning/describing images to more advanced features like adding canonical tags and pagination in product search results.